olegknyazev/GameTablesDocs/reference/data_types.md

 C# types: [Enum](https://docs.microsoft.com/en-us/dotnet/api/system.enum) and derived classes.
 Usually declared using the `enum` keyword.

 ### Asset References
 Sometimes one Prefab or Scriptable Object references another.
-To set up such a property from a table, just write the name of the prefab.
-The referenced prefab is looked in the same folder where Game Tables looks for the target object (to which we're applying properties).
+To set up such a property from a table, just write the name of the referenced Prefab.
+The referenced Prefab is looked in the same folder where Game Tables looks for the target object (to which we're applying properties).
 This folder is specified by [Search Path]({{ site.baseurl }}{% link reference/inspector.md %}#search-path) property.

 | As with [Prefab Names]({{ site.baseurl }}{% link reference/headers_format/header_elements.md %}#prefab-name), asset references should be simple names without any hierarchy.
 It means that you cannot, for example, specify "Explosions / BigOne" as reference, you have write just "BigOne" which may be ambiguous.
 So you have to either give more specific names to assets or set a more restrictive Search Path. |